b-destoop/hidden_noise_message/README.md

 > _note_ : the code that is to be shown should be white on a black background.

+## sound

+Sound is captured using the default microphone of the system.

+The `volume` is calculated using `volume = 20 * log10(avg(sample))`.
+This parameter is very volatile, therefore the following helper parameters are also calculated:

+- `max volume`: the highest value of `volume` that was measured with the currently running application
+- `min volume`: the lowest value of `volume` that was measured with the currently running application
+- `relative volume`: a number indicating where the current `volume` sits between `max volume` and `min volume`.
+1 means the current value of `volume` is the same as `max volume`.
+The same applies for 0 being represent of `min volume`
+- `average relative volume`: a time averaged version of relative volume.
+This gives a slower changing parameter.
+This parameter is to be used for the visibility application.

 ## todo

 - [x] create a window with static noise